Who should apply?

-Successful applicants to the M. Ag. or M.S. programs typically have an undergraduate GPR of 3.000 or substantially better, GRE scores of approximately 153 in verbal and 144 in quantitative or greater, strong letters of support for admission to the graduate program from faculty mentors, a well written letter of application, and in the case of international students strongly demonstrated competency in English via TOEFL scores or other testing instruments.
+Successful applicants to the graduate programs typically have an undergraduate GPR of 3.000 or substantially better, GRE scores of approximately 153 in verbal and 144 in quantitative or greater, strong letters of support for admission to the graduate program from faculty mentors, a well written letter of application, and in the case of international students strongly demonstrated competency in English via TOEFL scores or other testing instruments.
 Applicants for the Ph.D. program who have successfully completed a prior M.S. degree usually have similar or greater qualifications than those outlined for admission to the Masters programs.
-The graduate school typically requires a minimum official TOEFL (International students only) score of at least an 80 (internet based), a 213 (computer based) or a 550 (paper based).
 Within the department, the decision for admission and recommendation to the Department of Horticultural Sciences is made by a graduate faculty committee selected according to your interests by the Associate Head for Graduate Programs.
 The decision will then be approved by the Associate Head for Graduate Programs.
 You will receive formal notice of acceptance into Texas A&M University as well as an official acceptance letter from the Department of Horticultural Sciences that you will be required to sign and return to complete your acceptance into the Department.

 All applications once complete will be review by a committee to determine acceptability, but will be placed on hold until a faculty member agrees to accept the student into their program.
 It is critical that you communicate with the departmental faculty to express interest in working in their program and to determine whether they will have spot available in their research program.